amir343/ElasticStorage/README.md

 This project is built on top of Kompics [1] which is a distributed event-driven message-passing component model for building distributed systems.

+# Check out and build

+Check out the source code from GIT repository:

+    # git clone git://github.com/amir343/ElasticStorage.git

+You should have Maven 2 installed in order to be able to build the source code:

+    # mvn clean install

+This will download the required libraries from Maven repositories and builds the source code.

 [1]: Kompics: http://kompics.sics.se/